 Regulatory authorities in each state and territory are responsible for assessing most applications and notifications.
-They are encouraging services to use the online system and most forms can be submitted using the National Quality Agenda IT System (NQA ITS).
-Note: The NSW and Victorian regulatory Authorities only accept applications and notifications submitted online using the NQA ITS.
+Most forms can be submitted online using the National Quality Agenda IT System (NQA ITS).
+From 1 October 2017 there will be less paper based forms.
+For NSW and Victoria this will mean no change as both jurisdictions only accept applications and notifications submitted online using the NQA ITS.

 Forms that are not currently available to submit online are marked with an *.